kalhorghazal/EPJDS-LLM-Co-Authorship-Bias/README.md

 # Co-Authorship Bias Paper

-This repository contains the analysis code for the paper:
+This repository contains the data collection scripts and analysis code for the paper:

 **Title:** "Exploring Biases in Large Language Models through Co-Authorship Analysis"

 **Authors:** Ghazal Kalhor, Sonal Yadav, Naima Noor, Noura Alroomi, Shiza Ali and Afra Mashhadi

-**DOI:**
+**DOI:** ""

-If you use our analysis code in your work, please cite our paper:
+If you use our data collection scripts and analysis code in your work, please cite our paper:

 Kalhor, G., Yadav, S., Noor, N., Alroomi, N., Ali, S., & Mashhadi, A. (2024).
 Exploring Biases in Large Language Models through Co-Authorship Analysis.
 Submitted to *EPJ Data Science*.